Deadly Russian Strikes Pound Ukraine For 2Nd Day

 Within hours of the barrage, Ukraine claimed new advances in its surprise assault on Russia's Kursk border region and reported taking nearly 600 Russian troops as prisoners in the past three weeks.

-"Crimes against humanity cannot be committed with impunity," President Volodymyr Zelensky said in a post on social media, saying that four people had been killed and 16 wounded on Tuesday.
-One woman later died in hospital, authorities said.
+President Volodymyr Zelensky said in a post on social media, saying that four people had been killed and 16 wounded on Tuesday.

 AFP journalists in the capital Kyiv heard air raid sirens echo over the city throughout the night as well as an explosion, likely from air defence systems.